jeremytammik/tbc/a/1977_cultureinfochanger.md

 RPS is the beloved [RevitPythonShell](ttps://github.com/architecture-building-systems/revitpythonshell) that adds an IronPython interpreter to Revit and lets you to write plugins for Revit in Python.
 Even better, it provides you with an interactive shell that lets you see the results of your code as you type it.
-This is great for exploring the Revit API while writing your Revit Addins, escpecially in combination with the [RevitLookup database exploration tool](https://github.com/jeremytammik/RevitLookup).
+This is great for exploring the Revit API while writing your Revit Addins, especially in combination with the [RevitLookup database exploration tool](https://github.com/jeremytammik/RevitLookup).

 APS is the [CADPythonShell](https://github.com/chuongmep/CadPythonShell), a fork of RevitPythonShell, bringing an IronPython interpreter to AutoCAD as well.